What Is Accidental Death and Dismemberment Insurance?

 - Suicide or intentional self-harm

-- Deaths while committing a crime
+- Deaths while committing a felony or other crime

-- Medical complications during surgery
+- Medical complications during elective surgery or treatment

 - Deaths occurring more than 365 days after the accident